Osheah/boston-house-prices/README.md

 * .gitignore - gitignore file taken from [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)
 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
-* assignment.pdf - a pdf of the assignment
+* project.pdf - a pdf of the assignment
 * research - a folder containing pdf's
 * img - images as I cant get firefox to link to external images
+* data - the dataset
 * **boston-house-prices.ipynb** - The main body of the assignment